iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 - Unit/[UnitProps]($quantity) - A named unit of measure which can be located by its name or label.
 - [UnitsProvider]($quantity) - A class that locates the UnitProps for a unit given name or label.
 This class also provides a [UnitConversion]($quantity) to convert from one unit to another.
 - Unit Family/[Phenomenon]($ecschema-metadata) - A physical quantity that can be measured (e.g., length, temperature, pressure).
 Only units in the same phenomenon can be converted between.
 - Persistence Unit - The unit used to store the quantity value in memory or to persist the value in an editable IModel.
+IModels define the persistence unit through [KindOfQuantity](../../bis/ec/kindofquantity.md) objects.
+- KindOfQuantity = An object that defines a persistence unit and presentation formats.
 - Format/FormatProp - The display format for the quantity value.
 For example, an angle may be persisted in radians but formatted and shown to user in degrees.
   - CompositeValue - An addition to the format specification that allows the explicit specification of a unit label, it also allows the persisted value to be displayed as up to 4 sub-units.
 Typical multi-unit composites are used to display `feet'-inches"` and `degree°minutes'seconds"`.
 - FormatterSpec - Holds the format specification as well as the [UnitConversion]($quantity) between the persistence unit and all units defined in the format.
 This is done to avoid any async calls by the UnitsProvider during the formatting process.